CEUs & Pricing

 3:00 PM – BREAK

-8:00 PM – Play as an Indicator of Welfare in Domestic Cats (Julia Henning, BSc.
+8:00 PM – Play and Welfare in Human-Cat Dyads: Maximising Cat and Guardian Wellbeing (Julia Henning, BSc.
 Animal Behaviour (Hons))

 (Eastern Time Zone)